 Your religion is desolation; your philosophy is jackbooted uniformity; your image is malignant increase — the crawling, omnidirectional spread known in medicine as carcinoma.
 Cancer, too, resists the light of detection.

 How long will the shroud of your dark ignorance blind us, consume us, oppress and ruin us?
 Perhaps for as long as those whose energy you steal, whose life you suck with your parasitic mouth — workers, customers, journalists, government officials — can withstand the fecal stench of your fear; the blinding glare of your toxic and shallow self-imagery; the icy, trapping darkness of your shadowy temple.
-For as long as we fail to hear the lesson in your own failure — that, in fact, when you are “too big to fail,” you already have.
+For as long as we fail to hear the lesson in your own failure — that, in fact, can you buy antabuse online when you are “too big to fail,” you already have.

-What, then, can you teach us, you foul-breathed, cancerous, obese, fear-riddled troll?
+What, then, can you teach us, you foul-breathed, cancerous, fear-riddled troll?
 I can only say what I have learned from you, in 20-odd years amid your fear-carpeted halls and dread-mossed cubicles.
 I have learned that fear is a swamp, a fetid pool of semi-liquid darkness.
 I have learned that for as long as you accept the reality of the swamp; for as long as you believe the lie that says this fear is your world; then the only escape from its depths is by climbing toward its topmost surface, where a feeble, artificial light glimmers and you can look down in the sanctity of comfort upon all the swimming, consuming darkness below.

 Yet even at those heights, I have seen and heard the fear; it never leaves because it is the essence of your swamp, the substance of your illusion.
 The fear pervades equally in the boardroom and the mailroom.
 You have taught me that; you have shown me that reality.